s4ragent/rac_on_xx/docker/README.md

     #cd rac_on_xx/docker
     #bash dockeruntil.sh runall

-if you want to stop first node
+if you want to stop first container

-    #bash create_racbase.sh stop 1
+    #bash dockeruntil.sh stop 1

-and restart first node
+and restart first container

     #bash dockeruntil.sh start 1

-if you reboot host
+if you reboot container

     #bash dockeruntil.sh startall

+if you want to delete all container

+    #bash dockeruntil.sh deleteall

 ## Author